 It is important to create a work environment where safety and security are paramount.
 Instilling in your attorneys a lifestyle that reinforces security protocols can make or break your data security; remember, such wide-reaching security should be an issue for each and every individual who interacts with any part of the data, not just one specific department.

 While data is being collected, encrypting documents is a “must” to keep information safe.
-Add passwords to each file, so others are unable to access them freely.
+Add passwords to each file so others are unable to access them freely.
 It may seem obvious and trite, but it is also important to remember to close out of these documents when you are done.
-Keeping sensitive information openly available on any electronic devices exposes them to the risk of others gaining access to the information without needing the password.
+Keeping sensitive information openly available on any electronic device exposes them to the risk of others gaining access to the information without needing the password.
 As a user of eDiscovery services, it is also important to be aware of where you are sending any of this information.
-Outside law firms, vendors or others who are not a part of your eDiscovery service provider may not have appropriate security to ensure the data will stay private.
+Outside law firms, vendors, or others who are not a part of your eDiscovery service provider may not have appropriate security to ensure the data will stay private.
 Additionally, keep your data organized.
-Compromised or lost data can result in delays, liability and additional costs.
+Compromised or lost data can result in delays, liability, and additional costs.

 Lastly, keep vigilant.
-Data security is an ever-growing, ongoing and formidable process that takes constant awareness and upkeep.
+Data security is an ever-growing, ongoing, and formidable process that takes constant awareness and upkeep.
 One small misstep and compromised data can spell disaster.